-Installing picture frame moulding in the dining room has been a rewarding project because:
+Installing picture frame molding (or shadow box wainscoting) in the dining room has been a rewarding project because:

 a) It adds a touch of class for cheap.

 b) It adds a great final touch to the room.

 c) It’s not a difficult DIY project (unlike the crown molding I put up a few weeks ago).